boqwxp/qbm/README.md

 /lut_s2:LUT
         c = "1110110010000000";
 ```
-In essence, this example computes the truth table for an adder of two 2-bit operands.
+In essence, the provided example computes the truth tables for the individual
+output bits of an adder for two 2-bit operands.